numpy/numpy.org/NA-overview.rst

 ignored.
 Generalized ufuncs allow for operations like dot product, where a loop happens inside the function-specific code.
-Do we need to add a where_mask argument to the generalized ufunc signature, so that this internal loop can do the right thing?
+Do we need to add a where_mask argument to the generalized ufunc signature, so that this internal loop can do the right thing? -Nathaniel

+    The NA abstraction defines predictable default behaviors for this, and API support to allow the generalized ufuncs to compute correct answers is necessary, you are correct. -Mark